 Argument pid may be NULL to indicate the calling process.
+It must not be set as undefined.

 Argument obj is a resource object obtained from enif_alloc_resource.
 The purpose of the resource objects is as a container of the event object to manage its state and lifetime.
 A handle to the resource is received in the notification message as Obj.